 A microgrid is a localized grouping of electricity sources and loads that normally operate connected to and synchronous with the traditional centralized grid (macrogrid), but can disconnect and function autonomously as physical and/or economic conditions dictate.
 These self-contained electricity distribution systems, typically within a larger electrical distribution network, have “islanding” capability and can coordinate and distribute energy supplied from one or more generation sources to a network of users in a spatially defined area.

 As the microgrid market and enabling technologies continue to evolve and expand, the NYS SmartGrid Consortium is committed to serving as a resource and advocate.
 Microgrids would make large community energy projects feasible such as biomass plants, banks of fuel cells, and neighborhood arrays of solar panels or wind turbines.
 When a blackout occurs, rooftop solar panels often go dead too, since most people have no way to store electricity on-site.
-A microgrid might enable the panels to keep working.
-But the really interesting question is where that power would go.
+A microgrid might enable the panels to keep working, but the interesting question is where that power would go.
 Would you use it yourself or dedicate your trickle of power to the police station?

 Conventional electricity is delivered through a tangled network of substations and feeders.
 Microgrids could use smart inverters – newer, more adaptive tools for converting between DC and AC power – and sophisticated software to allow a community to deliver and retrieve power without disturbing the grid’s delicate voltage balance.
 Microgrids could make the power system more efficient by preserving the up to 15% of electricity that can be lost on long-distance transmission lines and local feeders and less polluting by reducing reliance on carbon dioxide-spewing power plants.

 According to Navigant Research’s “Microgrid Enabling Technologies”, microgrid developments require a substantial investment into distributed generation (DG) technology, most notably combined heat and power (CHP), fuel cells, solar photovoltaic (PV) and distributed wind.
 Moving forward, new microgrids will increasingly rely not only upon new DG installations, but also on other microgrid enabling technologies, including smart islanding inverters, advanced energy storage, internal forms of automated demand response (ADR) and other technologies.